CHollingworth/Lampray/docs/modding-games.md

 > Learn how to add and remove mods on Linux using Lampray.

 !!! warning
     In most cases, Lampray can find your 7-zip installation.
-However, if it's located in a non-standard location, you'll need to [manually set the path to 7-Zip](./configuration.md#setting-the-path-to-7-zip).
+However, if it's located in a non-standard location, you'll need to [manually set the path to 7-Zip](./customization.md#setting-the-path-to-7-zip).

-## Step 1: Set the paths
+## Step 1: Set paths

 You'll need to set the path to your Steam library and game data in Lampray, so your mods are added to the right directories.

 In Lampray, select **Lampray** > **Steam Directory**, then follow the on-screen instructions to set the path to your Steam game's root directory and `AppData` directory.

-## Step 2: Manage your mods
+## Step 2: Manage mods

 You'll need to complete the following steps anytime you want to add or remove mods.